Jake Burger Player Props: White Sox vs. Cubs

 Jake Burger At The Plate

-- Burger has had at least one RBI in 30.5% of his games this year (25 of 82), with more than one RBI 14 times (17.1%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- Burger has driven in a run in 25 games this year (30.1%), including 14 games with more than one RBI (16.9%).
+He has also driven home three or more of his team's runs in seven contests.

-- He has scored in 41.5% of his games this year, with more than one run scored in 6.1%.
+- In 41.0% of his games this season, he has scored at least once.
+And he's had five games with multiple runs (6.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.